Kingdom Hearts

-The series consists of thirteen games available for multiple platforms, and future games are planned.
+The series consists of thirteen games available for multiple platforms, with the first eleven games collectively comprising the "Dark Seeker Saga", and future games are planned.
 Most of the games in the series have been positively received and commercially successful.
-As of March 2022, the Kingdom Hearts series has shipped more than 36 million copies worldwide.
-A wide variety of related merchandise has been released along with the games, including soundtracks, action figures, companion books, light novels, a collectible card game, and a manga series.
+As of August 2026, the Kingdom Hearts franchise has grossed over $1 billion and shipped more than 39 million games worldwide.
+A wide variety of related merchandise has been released along with the games, including a manga series, light novels, soundtracks, action figures, companion books and a collectible card game.